josephcsible/TIS-3D/src/main/resources/assets/tis3d/doc/en_us/item/module_execution.md

 Copies the current value of `ACC` to `BAK`.

 #### Arithmetic Operations
+For all arithmetic operations, note that arithmetic over- or underflows are clamped, i.e. there is no over- or underflow.
+The value will merely cap out at the end of the range of valid values.

 `ADD <SRC>`
 Reads a value from the specified target `SRC` and adds it to the current value of `ACC`, then writes the result of the operation back to `ACC`.
-Note that arithmetic over- or underflows are clamped, i.e. there is no over- or underflow.
-The value will merely cap out at the end of the range of valid values.
 Example:
 `ADD 1` Adds one to the current value of `ACC`.
 `ADD LEFT` Reads a value from the left port, then adds it to `ACC`.

 `SUB <SRC>`
 Reads a value from the specified target `SRC` and subtracts it from the current value of `ACC`, then writes the result of the operation back to `ACC`.
-Note that arithmetic over- or underflows are clamped, i.e. there is no over- or underflow.
-The value will merely cap out at the end of the range of valid values.
 Example:
-`SUB 1` Subtracts one to the current value of `ACC`.
+`SUB 1` Subtracts one from the current value of `ACC`.
 `SUB LEFT` Reads a value from the left port, then subtracts it from `ACC`.

+`MUL <SRC>`
+Reads a value from the specified target `SRC` and multiplies it by the current value of `ACC`, then writes the result of the operation back to `ACC`.
+Example:
+`MUL 2` Multiplies the current value of `ACC` by two.
+`MUL LEFT` Reads a value from the left port, then multiplies it by `ACC`.

+`DIV <SRC>`
+Reads a value from the specified target `SRC` and divides the current value of `ACC` by it, then writes the result of the operation back to `ACC`.
+Example:
+`DIV 2` Divides the current value of `ACC` by two.
+`DIV LEFT` Reads a value from the left port, then divides it by `ACC`.

 `NEG`
 Negates the current value of `ACC` and stores the result in `ACC`.